christhomper/AWS-Terraform-Templates/README.md

 1. Clone the repository:
      git clone git@github.com:christhomper/AWS-Terraform-Templates.git
-2. cd into the repo
+2. Change directory from your terminal into the repo cd AWS-Terraform-Templates
-3. Initialize Terraform:
+4. Initialize Terraform:
      terraform init
-4. Apply the Terraform configuration: terraform apply
+5. Apply the Terraform configuration: terraform apply
-5. To destroy the created resources and clean up the environment, run: terraform destroy
+6. To destroy the created resources and clean up the environment, run: terraform destroy

 Note: Ensure that you review and understand the Terraform execution plan before applying changes to your infrastructure.